Frequently Asked Questions

 NYO2 is open to US citizens or full-time US residents from all backgrounds.
 We particularly welcome applications from those who will bring greater diversity to classical orchestral music and/or those who have not had access to highly selective training opportunities through youth orchestra programs, summer festivals, camps, or similar experiences outside of their communities.
 You must be between the ages of 14 and 17 during the summer of your participation.
-For 2019, this means that your birthdate must be between July 1, 2001, and June 30, 2005, without exception.
+For 2020, this means that your birthdate must be between July 1, 2002, and June 30, 2006, without exception.
+Participation in NYO2 is limited to middle and high school students within the age range above.
+You must be enrolled in middle school, high school, or the equivalent level of homeschooling during the 2019–2020 academic year to be eligible for the 2020 NYO2 program.
+Gap-year students who graduated from high school in 2019 (or earlier) are not eligible.

 NYO2 is a summer program, scheduled each year for three to four weeks between early and late July.
-For 2019 the program will take place between July 13-31 (subject to change).
+The 2020 program will take place in July with exact dates to be announced.
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 NYO2 is in residence at Purchase College, SUNY.
 Located on 550 scenic acres in Westchester County 30 miles north of New York City, Purchase College has outstanding rehearsal and practice facilities—including a conservatory music building and a highly regarded, multi-venue performing arts center—where all full orchestral rehearsals take place.